 What About Nontraditional Construction?

-5. Negotiate a Contract
+Negotiate a Contract

 What goes into a building contract?
 A contract for new home construction will describe the project in detail and include a listing of all the parts to be included in the house—the "specs."
 Without detailed specifications, your house will likely be built with "builder's grade" materials, which can be on the cheaper side.
-Be sure to hash out the specs before the contract is written—as part of the negotiations—and then make sure everything is listed.
-Remember to amend the contract if you or your team make any changes to the project later on.
+Be sure to hash out the specs as part of the negotiation before the contract is written as part of the negotiation—and then make sure everything is clearly listed.
+Remember to amend the contract later on if you or your contractor makes any changes to the project.

-The steps to building a new home can be an exciting time.
-Not everyone, however, should build a home.
-The process is a lot of hard work and disruption in your life and the lives of those around you.
-If you find yourself saying, "If only...." too many times, you might never be satisfied.
-Know yourself.
-A new house or a bigger house or a smaller house may not "fix" a troubled life or relationship.
-The most important first step might be to analyze your motives.
+The decision to build your own home is sometimes undertaken for the wrong reasons.
+Building a new home rarely "fixes" a troubled life or a relationship.
+An important first step is to analyze your motives.
 Are you building a house because somebody else wants you to?
-Is it a diversion from some other difficult problem?
+Is it a diversion from some other life problem?
 Can you handle the additional stress in your life?
 Why do you want to build a home?
 Self-reflection may bring about self-awareness—and save you from many headaches.